Sagbeh/Final_Project/README.md

 Replace the user/password in the DB class file with your user and password

 There's an issue when using the invoices menu where after totaling the payments for a driver.
 Not all the columns get populated so you see sql errors.
 The code still runs but it's just not as pretty.
+I'm pretty proud of my sql queries though.
+It was hard work but I really enjoyed the project.